evgenyb/evgenyb.github.io/_posts/2020-07-28-restrict-requests-from-front-door-with-apim-policy.md

 ![apim-internal](/images/2020-07-28-nsg.png)

-If you use `internal` access type, then you configure `AzureFrontDoor.Backend` rules at Network Security Group assigned to `agw-net` subnet.
-In addition, you can restrict that `apim-net` subnet only accept traffic from `agw-net` subnet by configuring Network Security group assigned to `apim-net`.
+If you use `internal` access type, then you configure `AzureFrontDoor.Backend` rules at Network Security Group assigned to `agw-net` subnet and in addition, you can restrict that `apim-net` subnet only accept traffic from `agw-net` subnet by configuring Network Security group assigned to `apim-net`.

 ## Useful links